Texture Memory-Augmented Deep Patch-Based Image Inpainting: Methodology

 where $f_1$, $f_2$, $g_1$, $g_2$ are scalar-to-scalar functions, $\mathbb{P}(\cdot)$ indicates the distribution of certain data, $C(x)$ is the non-transformed discriminator output and $\mathcal{T}$ is our texture memory containing diverse texture patches from unmasked regions.
 Here, we provide the discriminator $D$ with $(\mathcal{T}_c, p_{gt})$ to encourage the discriminator to predict the difference between $x_f$ and the most similar textures.
 Meanwhile, in the generator $G$, a compensation term is added by computing the distance between $\mathbb{P}(\mathcal{T})$ and the mean distribution of $\{x_f\}$ in case of failing to find the suitable patches $\{p_c\}$.
 In addition, this compensation term encourages the mean style of the synthesized patches to be coherent with unmasked regions.

 To encourage the patch synthesis module to generate patches following the constraints encoded in the coarse patches $\{p_s\}$, we also adopt a $l_1$ loss $\mathcal{L}_{l_1}$ as another supervision.
 Moreover, a perceptual loss $\mathcal{L}_{percep}$ is also adopted to further improve the perceptual quality.
+In $\mathcal{L}_{percep}$, we apply the officially pre-trained VGG-19 as the inception network to extract features.
 Unlike previous works~\cite{liu2018image,nazeri2019edgeconnect} that employ features after pooling layers, we adopt features before ReLU function to reduce artifacts.
 We use features from `conv\_5', `conv\_9' and `conv\_15' before ReLU in our perceptual loss.
-The total loss for patch synthesis is
+The total loss for patch synthesis is: